juju927/game-2048/README.md

 5. Writing game logic on js

-  i.
-Creating const variables using DOM selectors on relevant html elements
+  - Creating const variables using DOM selectors on relevant html elements

-  ii.   createNewtile() for tile creation
+  - createNewtile() for tile creation

-  iii.  moveBox(boxFrom, boxTo) that allows tiles to check adjacent tiles for merges/ movement/ neither
+  - moveBox(boxFrom, boxTo) that allows tiles to check adjacent tiles for merges/ movement/ neither

-  iv.   push(), that loops moveBox() to move multiple tiles in the direction specified
+  - push(), that loops moveBox() to move multiple tiles in the direction specified

 6. clean up

-  i.
-Linking event listeners to functions
+  - Linking event listeners to functions

-  ii.
-Updating of score
+  - Updating of score

-  iii.
-Allowing restarting of the game
+  - Allowing restarting of the game

 ## sketches of wireframes